-The Corporate Procurement Strategy has set out 5 key procurement capabilities which will help to deliver operational and strategic procurement outcomes for the Council and are aligned to the Council's capabilities:
+The Corporate Procurement Strategy has set out 5 key procurement aims which will help to deliver operational and strategic procurement outcomes for the Council and are aligned to the Council's capabilities:

-Leadership and Stakeholder Management - Through identifying and building relationships with key strategic and tactical stakeholders across the organisation procurement can build an understanding of current and future requirements and add value as part of a category management approach.
+Improved Leadership and Stakeholder Management - Through identifying and building relationships with key strategic and tactical stakeholders across the organisation procurement can build an understanding of current and future requirements and add value as part of a category management approach.

-Compliance and Governance - Compliance with our legislative and statutory procurement duties as well as consideration of areas such as living wage, fair and ethically traded goods and services, community health and wellbeing and animal welfare in procurement of food.
+Compliance with Legislative and Statutory Duties with Improved Governance - Compliance with our legislative and statutory procurement duties as well as consideration of areas such as living wage, fair and ethically traded goods and services, community health and wellbeing and animal welfare in procurement of food.

-Strategic Procurement - To deliver a category management approach to strategic procurement which supports a commercial focus across the organisation and identifies savings and opportunities throughout the full procurement journey.
+Strategic Procurement Which Identifies Opportunities and Savings - To deliver a category management approach to strategic procurement which supports a commercial focus across the organisation and identifies savings and opportunities throughout the full procurement journey.

-Performance Reporting -To use an evidenced based approach to provide visibility of key performance information which supports informed decision making around the current and future direction of Corporate Procurement.
+Performance Reporting Being Used to Drive Performance -To use an evidenced based approach to provide visibility of key performance information which supports informed decision making around the current and future direction of Corporate Procurement.

-Sustainable Procurement and Community Benefits - Focus on sustainable procurement including innovative use of Community Benefits clauses, economic development and consideration of social responsibilities
+Improved Sustainable Procurement and Community Benefits - Focus on sustainable procurement including innovative use of Community Benefits clauses, economic development and consideration of social responsibilities

-3.2 In 2018/19 the Council has ensured that all regulated procurements comply with both the Council's Procurement Strategy and all relevant legislation.
-A summary of work carried out for each of our key procurement capabilities in 2018/19 is provided below.
+3.2 In 2019/20 the Council has ensured that all regulated procurements comply with both the Council's Procurement Strategy and all relevant legislation.
+A summary of work carried out for each of our key procurement aims in 2019/20 is provided below.

-Leadership and Stakeholder Management
+Improved Leadership and Stakeholder Management